newstime/webpub/README.md

 actually verify the consistency of data.txt you have to regenerate the digest and then compare it against the ouptut of openssl rsautl -verify. –  reto Aug 21 at 12:54

+Looks like can pass our cert straigt in an that works just fine

+    $ openssl rsautl -verify -certin -inkey independent_cert.pem -keyform PEM -in signature
+    # => SHA1(example_sitemap.xml)= 4b3471c42a26046a22e14960be271c59bd0cdbde

+Cool, that works out well.